dishak1/Interactive-Data-Vis-Spring2023/1_2_basic_html/NOTES.md

 If you find you're not able complete this week's assignment, reflecting on where you are getting stuck here will help you get full credit for this week's tutorial

+I tried to create CLASS attribute in basic_html, and tried to edit color attribute using that new class; however, css file is not being linked to the html file.
 ------------